Published: November 12, 2014, 12:00 AM (CT)

 Hearing those words from public address announcer Dan Borne’ as the Tigers enter the stadium brings chills to even the casual LSU football fan and sends shivers to those on the opposing sideline.
 Seven days a year, Tiger Stadium becomes the fifth largest city in the state of Louisiana as over 100,000 fans pack the cathedral of college football to watch the Tigers play.

 For LSU fans, there’s nothing better than spending a night in Tiger Stadium.
 LSU home football games are events talked about year round and happenings in Tiger Stadium are passed down from generation to generation.

-For opponents, however, it's another story as Tiger Stadium is an intimidating venue that has been called one of the most dreaded road playing sites in all of college football.
-Seating 92,542 fans and nicknamed "Death Valley," poll after poll has proclaimed Tiger Stadium as one of the greatest sites anywhere for a college football game.
+For opponents, however, it’s another story as Tiger Stadium is an intimidating venue that has been called one of the most dreaded road playing sites in all of college football.
+Seating over 100,000 fans and nicknamed “Death Valley,” poll after poll has proclaimed Tiger Stadium as one of the greatest sites anywhere for a football game -- college or professional.

 NO PLACE LIKE HOME

 |Click on the image above to view the field from your seat|